qundao/mirror-mergiraf/doc/src/adding-a-language.md

 Sometimes, the parser analyzes certain constructs with a granularity that is finer than what we need for structured merging.
 To treat a particular type of node as atomic and ignore any further structure in it, one can add its type to the `atomic_nodes` field.

 This is also useful to work around [certain issues with parsers which don't expose the contents of certain string literals in the syntax trees](https://github.com/tree-sitter/tree-sitter-go/issues/150).

+## Injections

+Certain languages can contain text fragments in other languages.
+For instance, HTML can contain inline Javascript or CSS code.
+The `injections` field on the `LangProfile` object can be used to provide a [tree-sitter query locating such fragments](https://tree-sitter.github.io/tree-sitter/3-syntax-highlighting.html#language-injection).
+Such a query is normally exposed by the Rust crate for the parser as the `INJECTIONS_QUERY` constant if it has been defined by the parser authors, so it just needs wiring up as `injections: Some(tree_sitter_html::INJECTIONS_QUERY)`.

 ## Add tests